HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Don’t you dare call my sword an imitation\!
 Someday, I’ll surpass Father, both in the legends and truth alike\!\!
 And the first step to doing that…is by beating you right here\!\!”

-Nadis instantly put her guard up as Lily dashed forward towards her.
-Though the latter did not regain the offensive like she hoped, she managed to bring the both of them right back into exchanges more intense than the previous rounds.
+Nadis instantly put her guard up as Lily dashed towards her.
+Though the latter did not regain the offensive like she hoped, she managed to bring the both of them right back into a duel only those of Ashwright blood could truly know.

 *This is going to take a long while.*